Company Policy and Ordering Information

 All credit card transactions are secure 128 bit transactions processed through Authorize.net ®.
 Your registration code(s) will be sent to you by email within a few hours after authorization of your credit card order.
 To buy, see online order form or visit each application description page using the shopping cart as you go.
 It is a good idea to print the confirmation page or email you receive after you place your order.

-Print order form, then make check or money order out to "Zoidiasoft Technologies, LLC", then send to the business address.
+Print order form, then make check or money order out to "Zoidiasoft Technologies", then send to the business address.
 I will email you your registration code(s) shortly after I receive your order.
 You will also receive instructions on how to register.

 Refund Policy and Lost Registrations:

 There are no refunds because you have a 30 day free trial period under a shareware or demo license.
 If you buy, you agree that the software meets your expectations.
 If you lose your registration, you run the risk of having to re-register at full price.
 I strongly recommend you take the time to back up your registration codes and print out your receipts.
 If you are new to PC's and are having trouble registering, call 315-200-2025 and I will personally walk you through the process.

 New York Sales Tax:

 New York State residents must add their state sales tax to the order.
 Online credit card orders handle this calculation for you automatically.
 If you are unsure of your tax rate, fill out the online form as if you were placing a credit card order, then when it gives you the total, make out a check instead of putting in your card number.

 Timaeus 8 Lite is an unlimited trial download and demo's Delphic Oracle and Timaeus 8 Pro at the same time.
 This download is available on this site.
 For shareware (previous versions) see below...